ProxiBlue/vagrant_m2_vuestorefront/readme.md

 REMEMBER: If you edit the local.json configs, for either service, you need to restart instances!

+### Custom commands after docker startup

+You can place a file called ```boot.sh```, located inside both folders on the overlay, and if it exists, the commands within will be run after a docker box comes up
+example: vuestorefront-config-overlay/vue-storefront-api/boot.sh will run as soon as the instance is up

 ### a Reverse Proxy

 Imagine you have a multistore setup.
 YEs, you can access the multipe stores via http://vuestorefront:3000/<STORE>, but that is hardly ideal.